 Applesauce is a semi-solid food typically made from apples, a liquid (apple juice, cider, water, and/or vinegar), spices, as well as added sugar (optional).
 The combination is cooked down until the apples soften so it can be mashed or pureed and the cooking time ranges from less than an hour to a couple hours.

-Apple butter contains no butter but it is a dense “spread” typically made from apples, a liquid (apple juice and/or cider), sugar, and spices.
+Apple butter ingredients do not include actual butter (it’s called that because it is a dense spread); it’s typically made from apples, a liquid (apple juice and/or apple cider), sugar, and spices like cinnamon and cloves.
 The combination is cooked down so that natural and/or added sugar caramelizes into a thick jam-like spread.
 In order to successfully caramelize, recipes usually require cooking slowly over low heat for several hours or a couple days.

 Applesauce ranges from a yellow chartreuse to box brown.
 Due to the caramelization and ingredients, apple butter comes in shades of brown or deep red.